 To cater for the wide range of music ability and experience, the Year 7 Instrumental Music program consists of two tiers: one for non-beginners and another for beginners.
 Experienced students form a class ensemble to further develop technical skills and to enjoy the experience of playing together.
 These students also study music theory and complete a formal external theory exam.
 Beginner students learn a band instrument with a specialist tutor, free of charge.
 These students learn the basics of music and experience the thrill of playing in a band.
 The Instrumental Program is supplemented with creative music sessions in technology and composition.

 In Year 8 the Music program continues in two tiers.
-Mainstream students complete two practical units: Acoustic guitar and Music Technology.
+Mainstream Music and Extension Music.
 More experienced students work in an Extension Ensemble class to further develop technical and musical skills on their chosen instrument(s) and to enjoy the experience of playing together.
 The instrumental environment further develops playing, listening and improvisational skills and encourages more sophisticated strategies for rehearsing, interpreting and presenting as part of an ensemble.
 A unit on music theory studies further develops this skill area according to each student’s particular level.
 These students complete a formal external theory exam.

 In Term 4 all Year 8 students from both tiers work together to create a combined performance piece.